playframework/playframework/documentation/manual/releases/release25/migration25/Migration25.md

 ## Removed Plugins API

 The Plugins API was deprecated in Play 2.4 and has been removed in Play 2.5.
-The Plugins API has been superceded by Play's dependency injection and module system which provides a cleaner and more flexible way to build reusable components.
+The Plugins API has been superseded by Play's dependency injection and module system which provides a cleaner and more flexible way to build reusable components.
 For details on how to migrate from plugins to dependency injection see the [[Play 2.4 migration guide|PluginsToModules]].

 ## Routes generated with InjectedRoutesGenerator